 Customize account emails

-customer account holders receive the following automated emails from your site:
+Customer account holders receive these automated emails from your site:

 - Account created